-Our worship style is more in the traditional manner (bells, candles, processions, and more), but yet approachable, or low church, for those not used to our style.
+Our worship style is more traditional (bells, candles, processions, chants, and more), but yet approachable, or low church, for those not used to our style.

-We encourage you to participate or observe as your comfort level allows when you join us.
+When you join us, we encourage you to participate or observe as your comfort level allows.

 We invite you to check out one of our services in person or watch one of our videos to see if we might be the right fit for you.

 We mean, all are welcome.

-Besides worship, we like to work together within and outside the church walls.
-You can also be a part of that!
+Besides worship, we like to work together within and outside the church walls to give back to the community that supports us.